Nursing Schools in Pennsylvania - 2020 Rankings

 Hospitals throughout Pennsylvania are finding it difficult to fill their nursing vacancies despite the fact that in 2017, the state had approximately 180,000 nurses in its registry.
 Staffing shortages owe as much to high turnover rates among nurses as they do to the statewide increase in older and more chronically ill patients.
 Experts say the Keystone State’s nursing shortage is likely to escalate in coming years, which means graduates of accredited nursing schools in Pennsylvania should have plenty of employment opportunities.
 While nursing salaries throughout the Keystone State are lower across the board than the national average, employers are catching on.
 Salaries at hospitals in the metropolitan Philadelphia area and Lancaster County are often in the six-figure range.

-Following are the 10 Best Nursing Schools in Pennsylvania - 2020
+Following are the 10 Best Accredited Nursing Schools in Pennsylvania for 2020

 Based on our Ranking Methodology, out of 147 Nursing Schools in the state of Pennsylvania, we have ranked the best schools for Baccalaureate and Graduate degree programs in nursing.